Glory-creat/Flutter/README.md

 1. For Day 15/16, I plan to practice all that I have covered from day one with some of the task practice I found online.
 As I do so, I hope to learn new things too.

 # Day 15 (Decision making in dart)
 Today, I continued my journey of learning Dart, and I focused on learning decision making in dart.
-Day 15 did'nt go as planned because most of the practice I planned to work on covered some topics I have not touched.
+Day 15 did not go as planned because most of the practice I planned to work on covered some topics I have not touched.
 Here are some of the areas I covered:
-1. Toat Day 15 I learnt about decision in dart
+1. Today, Day 15 I learnt about decision in dart